quilt/simulation/Roadmap.md

 // Add a new execution environment, return EE index fn create_execution_environment(a: args::CreateExecutionEnvironment) -> u32 {}

-// Add a new shard block containing a list of transactions
+// Add a new shard block containing a list of transactions that need to be executed
-// that need to be executed, return ShardBlock index fn create_shard_block(args: args::CreateShardBlock) -> u32 {}
+// Execute all transactions on the appropriate shards / EEs, return ShardBlock index fn create_shard_block(args: args::CreateShardBlock) -> u32 {}

 // Get an EE that was previously added